nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 Bundle-SymbolicName: org.nuxeo.cookbook.cookbook-core;singleton=true
 ```

-Some of the values above are mandatory, some should be changed to adapt to your needs.
+Some of the values above are mandatory, some should be changed to be adapted to your needs.
-The following properties are more the less "constants" and their values must be always the same:
+The following properties are more the less "constants" and their values must always be the same:

 ```
 Manifest-Version: 1.0